Differential information theory: The class

 \begin{problem} Subset Bitwise XOR (SB-XOR) \begin{itemize} \item Instance: A finite set $A$ of $n$ binary strings of length $k$ and a target binary string $t$ of length $k$ \item Question: Is there a subset $A' \subseteq A$ such that the $\oplus A' = t$? \end{itemize} \end{problem}

 The relation between $n$ and $k$ defines the density of the problem space (see table \ref{XORDENSE}).
 The value $k=n$ marks a phase shift in the search space.
 Below that value there are less subsets of vectors than there are binary strings of length $n$.
 So not all strings can be coded.
-For the value $k= c$ the problem becomes tractable.
+For the value $k= c$ the problem becomes trivially tractable.

-The value $n=k$ marks the sweet spot of the hard cases.
-Because of the noise in the vectors the solution space will have a sort of fractal distribution over the $2^n$ possible strings: some sets can be constructed by only one subset, some by more than one.\footnote{\cite{BERGADR21} gives a theoretical and a preliminary empirical analysis of the fractal structure of the subset sum problem solution space.
-We expect that these results can be generalised to Bitwise XOR. } According to the pidgeonhole principle, since there are only $2^n$ possible subsets and exactly $2^n$ possible strings to be encoded we have at least $d-1$ sets that have no solution for every vector that can be coded by $d$ subsets.
+The value $n=k$ marks the sweet spot of the harder cases.
+Because of the noise in the vectors the solution space will have a sort of fractal distribution over the $2^n$ possible strings: some sets can be constructed by only one subset, some by more than one.
+According to the pigeon hole principle, since there are only $2^n$ possible subsets and exactly $2^n$ possible strings to be encoded we have at least $d-1$ sets that have no solution for every vector that can be coded by $d$ subsets.
 This motivates the following definition:

 \begin{problem} Canonical Subset Bitwise XOR (CSB-XOR) \begin{itemize} \item Instance: A finite set $A$ of $n$ independent random binary strings of length $n$ and an independent target binary string $t$ of length $n$ \item Question: Is there a subset $A' \subseteq A$ such that the $\oplus A' = t$? \end{itemize} \end{problem}